The Crüxshadows: History

 The Crüxshadows returned to the road in 2012 and As the Dark Against My Halo became the first Crüxshadows disc to earn a number one position on the German Alternative Charts.

-In 2013 Rogue acquired control of the Crüxshadows' artistic works and transferred them to his own label, Wishfire Records.
+In 2013, Rogue acquired control of the Crüxshadows' artistic works and transferred them to his own label, Wishfire Records.
 Dancing Ferret and the Crüxshadows released a joint statement notifying the public that the long-time allies were going separate ways.
-The band toured Europe in support of their As the Dark Against My Halo album.
+The band toured Europe in support of As the Dark Against My Halo.

-During 2014–2016 Rogue teamed up with Fansation in Germany, a label that released its acts through its partnership with Universal Music, and began working with notable German producer Henning Verlage.
+During 2014 to 2018, Rogue teamed up with Fansation in Germany, a label that released its acts through its partnership with Universal Music, and began working with notable German producer Henning Verlage.
 During this time, Rogue traveled back and forth to Germany writing, recording, and producing The Crüxshadows' new album.
 The band performed a very limited number of shows but played several high-profile concerts and festivals including several performances supporting notable label bandmates Unheilig as part of their farewell concerts, including two sold-out outdoor concerts in Leipzig in front of the massive Völkerschlachtdenkmal War Memorial.
-Helios peaked on the Billboard singles chart at the No. 11 position in the USA and later in 2017 the single dominated the German Alternative Charts, camping out at the No. 1 position for months.
+Their single "Helios" peaked on the Billboard singles chart at the No. 11 position in the U.S. and later in 2017 the single dominated the German Alternative Charts, camping out at the No. 1 position for months.

-In 2017, following its lead single Helios, The Crüxshadows released a new concept album called "Astromythology", which tells the story of an astronaut escaping the destruction of the solar system.
+In 2017, following its lead single "Helios", the Crüxshadows released a new concept album called Astromythology, which tells the story of an astronaut escaping the destruction of the Solar System.
 Every song represents a planetary body, and the album as a whole becomes an allegory of life changing realities.
-The album became The Crüxshadows' most popular German release and its first two singles reached number one on the DAC as well as top 10 showings in the mainstream charts.
+The album became the Crüxshadows' most popular German release and its first two singles reached number one on the DAC as well as top 10 showings in the mainstream charts.

-Despite the success of Astromythology, in the wake of declining record sales throughout the industry, the administrators of Fansation and its related companies returned The Crüxshadows rights to Rogue and parted ways.
+Despite the success of Astromythology, in the wake of declining record sales throughout the industry, the administrators of Fansation and its related companies returned the Crüxshadows rights to Rogue and parted ways.

-In 2018 The Crüxshadows once again picked up the pieces and released Astromythology in Europe through the album's previous distributor, Timezone Records, and in the rest of the world through their own Wishfire Records imprint.
-"Home", a touching ballad about love lost, reached the No. 2 position on the German charts and features The Crüxshadows' highest-budget video to date.
+In 2018, the Crüxshadows released Astromythology in Europe through the album's previous distributor, Timezone Records, and in the rest of the world through their own Wishfire Records imprint.
+"Home", a ballad about lost love, reached the No. 2 position on the German charts and features the Crüxshadows' highest-budget video to date.